Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Introduction

 tend to be distributed like the trace of a random matrix in~$\Un_r(\Cc)$, almost independently of the input object~$M$.

 \begin{example} Let~$a\in k$, and let~$\chi$ be a multiplicative character of~$k$.
 The \emph{Kloosterman--Salié sums} over~$k$ are defined by

-These sums have been studied extensively, in particular because of their applications in the analytic theory of modular forms.
+These sums have been studied extensively, in particular because of their applications in the analytic theory of modular forms (see the surveys~\cite{kloosterman-survey} or~\cite{heath-brown}).
 We may fix~$\chi$, obtaining a family of exponential sums parameterized by~$a$: this is the discrete additive Fourier transform of the function which is~$0$ at~$x=0$ and otherwise maps~$x$ to $\chi(x)\psi(x^{-1})$.
 Alternatively, we may fix~$a$, and then we are considering the discrete Mellin transform of the function~$x\mapsto \psi(ax+x^{-1})$.
-These are both well-known examples of their respective theories, and their distribution properties are known.
+These are both well-known examples of their respective theories, and their distribution properties are as follows: